Tony Accardo: Personal life

 In 1934, Accardo met Clarice Pordzany, a Polish-American chorus girl.
 They later married and had two daughters, and adopted two sons.

 For most of his married life, Accardo lived in River Forest, Illinois.
 The six-bedroom, six-bath home he owned on Franklin Avenue contained two bowling lanes, an indoor swimming pool and a pipe organ.
 When he started receiving attention from the IRS about his lifestyle, he bought a ranch house on the 1400 block of North Ashland Avenue and installed a vault.
-His neighbor and friend physician, Jim Carto, lived across the street off Ashland Ave in the Mars Candy Mansion and was rumored to have assisted in providing medical care.
+His neighbor and friend, physician Jim Carto, lived across the street off Ashland Ave in the Mars Candy Mansion and was rumored to have assisted in providing medical care under the table.
 Due to their similar-sounding last names, Carto was often confused with Accardo and became respected as a member of the Accardo family.
 Carto and his wife Rose, a nurse, and Leon Kolanko, Rose's brother, were rumored to be Accardo's personal physicians, who may have helped assist in medical care "off the books."
 Accardo's official job was as a beer salesman for a Chicago brewery.

 Several of Accardo's family members have had careers in the National Football League.
 His daughter Marie married Palmer Pyle, who played guard for the Baltimore Colts, Minnesota Vikings and Oakland Raiders.
 Their son Eric Kumerow played linebacker for the Miami Dolphins, and Eric's son Jake was a wide receiver for five teams, most notably the Buffalo Bills.
 Eric's sister, Cheryl, married John Bosa, who played defensive end for the Dolphins.
 They had two sons, Joey and Nick; Joey plays as a linebacker for the Buffalo Bills, and Nick as a defensive end for the San Francisco 49ers.

 Death and burial

 In the late 1970s, Accardo purchased a house in Palm Springs, California, flying to Chicago to preside over Outfit "sit-downs" and mediate disputes.
-By this time, his personal holdings included legal investments in commercial office buildings, retail centers, lumber farms, paper factories, hotels, car dealerships, trucking companies, newspaper companies, restaurants and travel agencies.
+By that time, his personal holdings included legal investments in commercial office buildings, retail centers, lumber farms, paper factories, hotels, car dealerships, trucking companies, newspaper companies, restaurants and travel agencies.

 Accardo spent his last years in Barrington Hills, Illinois, living with his daughter and son-in-law.
-On May 22, 1992, Anthony Accardo died of respiratory and heart conditions at age 86.
+On May 22, 1992, Anthony Accardo died of respiratory and heart conditions aged 86.
 He is buried in a crypt in the mausoleum at Queen of Heaven Cemetery, in Hillside, Illinois.
 Despite an arrest record dating back to 1922, Accardo spent at most only one night in jail.